Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

 3. Import projects from the repository into your Eclipse workspace.
 This should include the projects `org.omg.sysml` and `org.sysml.owl`, with associated `ide`, `tests`, `ui` and `ui.tests` projects for each.

-   **Note:** The project `org.omg.sysml.xpect.texts` requires the Xpect plugin, not included in the main SysML v2 installation.
+   **Note:** The project `org.omg.sysml.xpect.tests` requires the Xpect plugin, not included in the main SysML v2 installation.

 ### Prototype Alf Implementation